Jefferson County bankruptcy another Alabama "punt"

-BIRMINGHAM, Alabama They call it "Alabama Punting Syndrome," and it has a lengthy history.
+BIRMINGHAM, Ala.
+Nov 17 They call it "Alabama Punting Syndrome," and it has a lengthy history.

 Jefferson County's bankruptcy filing surprised many, but for Alabama politicians, it was another in a series of incidents in which local officials are unable to solve problems and instead "punt" them to the federal level.